Qiongyi/TRIAGE_R_Package/docs/User-friendly functions.rst

 ..

-- `top_terms`: (Optional) The number of top GO terms to include in the heatmap.
+- `top_terms`: (Optional) The number of top GO terms for each gene cluster to include in the heatmap.
 Default is 10.

+..

+- `fdr`: (Optional) The FDR threshold for the heatmap visulization of TRIAGEparser results.
+Default is 0.01.

 ..

 - `width`: (Optional) The width of the output PDF heatmap.
 Default is NULL, which uses default behavior of pdf().

 ..

 - `height`: (Optional) The height of the output PDF heatmap.
 Default is NULL, which uses default behavior of pdf().